maneeshaYasinth/stream-watch/README.md

 stream-watch replays historical F1 race telemetry (speed, throttle, brake, DRS, GPS position) as a live data stream into AWS, processes it serverlessly, stores it in a partitioned data lake, and runs SQL analytics on it — all without managing a single server.

-When a new fastest lap is detected mid-race, an alert fires automatically via email.

 ---

 ## Architecture